Putting our members at the heart of everything we do

 A mutual is a company that is owned by those who have the biggest interest in the company, in our case our members who have invested their own money with us.
 In being mutual we don’t have external shareholders to pay dividends to or to make key decisions, meaning that more of the profit that we make goes straight back to our members as bonuses on their investments.

-This means that, unlike a bank or a building society, not only do you have a say in how the society is run, but you also get potentially greater returns on your investments.
+This means that, unlike a bank, not only do you have a say in how the society is run, but you also get potentially greater returns on your investments.

 We don’t have any external investors or anyone with a financial interest in the company apart from our members.
 We make a profit by taking the money our members save with us and investing it responsibly in assets that make a return on the amount invested.